akashvpatel/akashvpatel/README.md

 - 👋 Hi, I’m @akashvpatel
 - 👀 I’m interested in front end web developer
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript,REACT JS.
 - 💞️ I’m looking to collaborate on project, in which I expand my knowlrdge
 - 📫 How to reach me avpatel.98@gmail.com